Coccodrillo/validate/README.md

 }
 ```

-Note that many validations can be applied at once on the same user input.
+Note that many validations can be applied at once on the same user input using
+`validate.Chain()`.

 ```go
 err := validate.Chain(userEmail, validate.NotEmpty, validate.Email)